 Quickstart

-Namastack Outbox for Spring Boot is a robust library for Java and Kotlin projects that implements the Transactional Outbox Pattern for reliable record publishing in distributed systems.
+Namastack Outbox for Spring Boot is a robust Spring Boot library for Java and Kotlin projects that implements the Transactional Outbox Pattern for reliable record publishing in distributed systems.
+Ensures records are never lost through atomic persistence and automatic retry logic with handler-based processing and partition-aware horizontal scaling.

 This guide will get you up and running in 5 minutes with minimal configuration.